stormpath/stormpath-documentation/source/001_about.rst

 What you can do with Stormpath
 ------------------------------

 Stormpath is used as a simple REST API, over HTTP.
-This means that we can operate in almost any software environment.
+This means you can use Stormpath from any software environment.
 For instance, if you wanted to create a new user account with a given an email address and password, you could send Stormpath an HTTP POST request and Stormpath would create a new user account for you, and store it securely on Stormpath’s cloud service.

 In addition to user registration and login, Stormpath can do a lot more!